Two site specific installations

 Port Arthur Project, Ten Days on the Island, 2007

 Lead, table, lead stool, glass, steel, vinyl text, ink, 1962 edition of Henry Savery's Quintus Servinton, sound track (voice of Jeff Blake)

 A daily writing performance was carried out in Port Arthur's Separate Prison Chapel.
-For 2 hours a day, I sat at the lead table and systematically wrote the wordsover the pages of Henry Savery's largely autobiographical novel.
+For 2 hours a day, for ten days, I sat at the lead table and systematically wrote the words The truth shall make you free over the pages of a 1964 edition of Quintus Servinton, Henry Savery's largely autobiographical novel.
 Each overwritten page was torn from the book and dropped to the floor, metaphorically releasing Savery from the bindings of his tragic past.
 The work was accompanied by a continuous recording of excerpts from the novel.

 An accompanying installation was sited on the Isle of the Dead, in front of Savery's memorial.
 It consisted of lead text buried into the ground, that spells out the words The truth shall make you free.

 Downloads & Links

 This project was assisted through Arts Tasmania by the Minister for the Arts.